Raveline/typecrawl/README.md

 Or the --depth parameter won't be properly parsed.

+If you don't specify depth, the WHOLE blog will be parsed. *Caveat*, right now, very long blogs might make the writing part crash.

 Blogs usually have a chronological presentation of posts.
 The logic behind this scrapper is to visit each page, take all post links available, then look for the link to the next page, and iterate as much time as the